PacificBiosciences/smrtflow/extras/pbbundler/smrtlink_services_ui/README.md

 ### SL System bundle Commandline Tools

 Several tools are included in the SL System bundle.
-There are internal or admin exes in "<BUNDLE_ROOT>/tools" and exes in "<BUNDLE_ROOT>/bin" that are configured to have specific defaults for getting the starting the bundle and getting the status of the bundle in <BUNDLE_DIR>.
+There are internal or admin exes in *[BUNDLE_ROOT]/tools* and exes in *[BUNDLE_ROOT]/bin* that are configured to have specific defaults for getting the starting the bundle and getting the status of the bundle in [BUNDLE_ROOT].

 #### Bin

-Executables in <BUNDLE_ROOT>/bin/
+Executables in [BUNDLE_ROOT]/bin/

 - *start* Start the SL System
 - *stop* Stop the SL System